ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   checks that the aggregation parameter received in the `CollectionJobReq` matches the aggregation parameter used in each aggregation job pertaining to the batch.
 If not, the Leader MUST fail the job with error `invalidMessage`.

+* Whether all of the collection job extensions listed are supported.
+  If not, the Leader MUST fail the collection job with the error `unsupportedExtension`.

+* Whether each included collection job extension is valid according to the definition of that extension.
+  If not, the Leader MUST fail the collection job with the error indicated by the processing model for the extension.

 Having validated the `CollectionJobReq`, the Leader begins working with the Helper to aggregate the reports satisfying the query (or continues this process,